yasenstar/books/The_New_IT.md

 [toc]

-# Foreward
+# Foreword

 ..."enterprise IT" used to stand for a set of systems that transacted and recorded business operations -- what we call "systems of record."
-These were designed around departmental processes, organized around databases, enabled by online transaction processing, and understood through business intelligence reporting and analystics.
+These were designed around departmental processes, organized around databases, enabled by online transaction processing, and understood through business intelligence reporting and analytics.

 Questions from IT professionals that feeling they're ignored: